All you need to start your career in Psychology

 We are here to help you fulfil your potential and start you on the pathway to your dream career.

-Over 25 years of experience, and our excellent relationships with many universities, means that the content of these Psychology Diplomas fit perfectly with their entry requirements.
-We offer 2 different pathways on this course - full details can be found in the Syllabus section of this page.
+30 years of experience, and our excellent relationships with many universities, means that the content of these Diplomas fit perfectly with their entry requirements.
+We offer 3 different Diplomas on this course: Access to HE Diploma (Social Science), Access to HE Diploma (Counselling & Psychology) and Access to HE Diploma (Allied Health Professions) - find full details by clicking the Qualifications button above.

-Not all careers need a degree, and an Access to HE Diploma in Psychology is also an excellent way to maximise your job prospects, such as:
+Not all careers need a degree, and these Diplomas are also an excellent way to maximise your job prospects, such as: therapy-related roles mental health support worker, advocacy roles, HR roles.

 What are they?